Rufaisashah/Rufaisashah/README.md

 ##  What I Bring to the Table

 -  **Logic-driven:** I enjoy breaking complex problems into small, simple steps
--  **Always learning:** Deepening my React fundamentals and exploring backend development
+-  **Always learning:** Deepening my React and Typescript fundamentals and exploring backend development
 - 🤝 **Team experience:** Built a full graduation project in an Agile/Scrum team with code reviews and Git workflows
 -  **Support background:** Years of technical support taught me patience, debugging instincts, and user empathy